ucscXena/gitbookdocs/technical-documentation/metadata-specification-1.md

 If it is a spatial map, there might be microscopy image\(s\) associated with each map.

-**"spot_diameter_fullres"** (optional, for visium  platform) a floting point number.
+**"spot_diameter_fullres"** (optional, relevant to visium  platform) a floting point number.
 The number of pixels that span the diameter of a tissue spot in the original, full-resolution image.

 **"image"** \(optional, only relevant to a spatial map\) an array of images, each image is a json object.
 See below.